anahitasouham/anahitasouham/README.md

 I am Anahita, a recent MORSE graduate from the University of Warwick and passionate about the intersection of **data analysis, quantitative finance** and **creative problem-solving**.

 Curious and eager to keep learning, I'm currently expanding my **HTML, CSS and Javascript** skills through Coursera courses to better understand the technology behind data-driven products.
-I previously took part in the **Kode With Klossy Mobile App Development** program (Summer 2023), which first sparked my interest in coding and building structured, logic-driven projects.
+I previously took part in the **Kode With Klossy Mobile App Development** program (Summer 2023), where I explored **Swift**, sparking my interest in coding and in building structured, logic-driven projects.

 🌍 Based in Paris | Previously in Toronto | Fluent in English and French | Eligible to work in Europe, the UK, and Canada
 📲 Currently refining my GitHub profile to transition from a personal skill-building space into a professional portfolio for analytical work.